ai-forma/forma-docs/src/how-to/tools-introduction.md

 # Introduction to Tools

-Tools are the instruments that **allow an AI Agent to *do* things**, rather than just *read and write*.
+Tools are the instruments that **allow an AI Agent to *do* things**, rather than just *read and write* text.
 By giving an Agent access to tools, you effectively transform it into a user interface.
 You can now use natural language to send emails, check the time, read a database and summarise the results, and much more.
 Depending on how you design your agent, you might want to give it permissions to do things without you asking (e.g., as a reaction to specific pictures being uploaded).

 Before jumping into a hands-on tutorial, you need to remember the following concepts: